nicholasferguson/YAD_t/Readme.md

 * Rule: the shop0my brother
 * Rule: a never used1terminating rule

-- Input_string before it is transformed: I bought a B of As W my Bgage from T S
+- Input_string before its transition: I bought a B of As W my Bgage from T S

 Output from running algorithm:
 ...